Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Proof of Theorem

 For the i.i.d. fading case, note that the dynamics of $\{Q_i(t)\}$ is same as that of the concocted Markov chain in the no fading case with $\delta=\theta^{-m}$.
-This is because in the fading case we proved that under our proposed \AllocateChannels~$\alpha_i \ge \alpha_i^*-\theta^{-m}$.
+This is because in the fading case we derived (Appendix \ref{sec:fadingproof}, after Lemma~\ref{lem:perfectmatching}) that under our proposed \AllocateChannels~$\alpha_i \ge \alpha_i^*-\theta^{-m}$.
+The result follows by plugging in the parameter values mentioned in the theorem.